Best Crib Bedding 2019

 What are quick change sheets?
 As the name implies, these sheets have a zip-off top layer to make changes quicker.
 You place it on the mattress like any fitted crib sheet, but if your baby’s diaper leaks in the middle of the night, you don’t have to struggle with removing the sheet and replacing it.
 Simply zip off the top platform and zip on a clean, dry one.
 Voila!
 Minimal hassle.

-Ok, that convenience comes at a price: the sheets run $40 for the sheet with base and $25 for just the zip on top.
-(You buy the $40 set and then a few $25 top sheets).
+Ok, that convenience comes at a price: the sheets run $45.99 for the sheet with base and $26.99 for just the zip on top.
+(You buy the whole set and then a few top sheets while dirty ones are in the wash).

 What’s the difference between the two?
 Unlike the QuickZip, Summer has a waterproof backing.
 But we find the QuickZip easier to use than Summer’s snaps.